 - Steven Universe:

 - Most gems have an Ambiguous Gender Identity, due to implications that they might not identify as male or female, but use "she/her" pronouns.
 Fusions involving the half-human and male-identified Steven however seem to be nonbinary and use neutral pronouns.
 Stevonnie, the fusion of Steven and his female friend Connie, is confirmed by Word of God to use "they/them" pronouns.
-Smoky Quartz, the fusion of Steven and the (presumably female) Amethyst is similar.
+Smoky Quartz, Rainbow Quartz 2.0, and Sunstone, the fusions of Steven and the (presumably female) Amethyst, Pearl, and Garnet, respectively are similar.

-- Word of God is that most gems aren't female identified.
-They're okay with using she/her pronouns and being viewed as female, however most are agender.
+- Word of God is that gems aren't female identified.
+They're okay with using she/her pronouns and being viewed as female, however most are non-binary women.

 - Alice is a trans woman, though it's played for laughs because she is very clearly masculine (which has lead to some controversy around the character and her implications).
 Also, clearly pre-operative given the always-noticeable bulge in her skirt, and (censored) depictions of her oversized genitalia.
 The Warden lusts after her and is initially unaware of this, though it appears he either forgets about seeing her genitalia at the end of season 2 (due to Negative Continuity) or doesn't mind it.